5 Charity Payment Gateways Compared

 What is a payment gateway provider?

-In terms of user experience and cost implications, integrating a payment gateway into your existing website can have a number of benefits over directing users to off site platforms like JustGiving or Virgin Money.
-With that in mind, let’s take a look at how some of the payment gateways used by charities stack up.
+In terms of user experience and cost implications, integrating a payment gateway into your existing website can have many benefits over directing users to off-site platforms like JustGiving or Virgin Money.
+You may also want to integrate it with your charity CRM system for donation tracking, donor management and financial reporting.

 WorldPay